department-of-veterans-affairs/vagov-content/pages/disability/dbq-forms.md

 ## What if I don’t see a DBQ for the condition I’m claiming?

-With few exceptions, the DBQs cover every condition for which a Veteran can receive compensation.
+With few exceptions, the DBQs cover every condition for which a Veteran can get compensation.
 If you can’t find a DBQ for your condition, please call <a href="tel:+18008271000">800-827-1000</a>.

 ## How do DBQs help with VA's Fully Developed Claims (FDC) program?